-With the recent measures to block flow from the end of the sluiceway into the stone masonry, the observed locations of seepage have been eliminated.
+The numerous efforts to reduce seepage flow from the sluiceway into the stone masonry on the left embankment appear to have been partially successful.
 However, the dam does not have a filtered seepage collection system and may be vulnerable to seepage at either higher pond levels or if the embankment degrades (e.g., frost heave).
-We judge the current seepage stability to be satisfactory but we recommend regular monitoring for new seepage.
+We judge the current seepage stability to be satisfactory but we recommend continued regular monitoring for new seepage with sediment and for sinkholes.